The Other Wine Excellences: The D.O.C.G. and D.O.C. Red Wines of Asti

 With its color halfway between red and rosé, and its delicately herbaceous scent with fruity notes of hazelnut and morello cherry and undergrowth, Grignolino D.O.C. looks like an austere and original still wine.

-The taste on the palate is dry, moderately warm and bitter.
 It goes well with mixed hors d'oeuvres based on cured meats, broth and dry soups, first courses such as agnolotti del plìn with roast sauce, Piedmontese mixed fry, roasted white meats or fish-based dishes.
-It has been recognized as D.O.C. in 1973.

 Minimum alcoholic strength: 11.0% vol.